DevExpress/devextreme-documentation/concepts/05 UI Components/TabPanel/01 Getting Started with TabPanel/30 Specify View Content.md

         position: 'CEO',
         hireDate: new Date(2012, 4, 13),
         officeNumber: 901,
         notes: 'John has been in the Audio/Video industry since 1990.
-He has led DevAV as its CEO since 2003.'
+He has led DevAV as its CEO since 2003.',
+        roles: ['Chief Officer', 'Administrator', 'Manager']
     };

-    const radioGroupItems = [
-        'Owner',
-        'Administrator',
-        'Manager'
-    ];

     const App = () => {
         return (